Sandhill crane: Subspecies and evolution

 The Florida sandhill crane was listed as EC or easily confused to facilitate an attempted reintroduction of the whooping crane (Grus americana) into Florida.
 The attempt failed, but the listing remained.
 The current list of endangered subspecies includes only two birds, A. c. nesiotes and A. c. rowani, with A. c. pratensis no longer listed.
 Sandhill cranes occur in pastures, open prairies and freshwater wetlands in peninsular Florida from the Everglades to the Okefenokee Swamp.

-Some authorities no longer recognize Canadian sandhill crane as a distinct subspecies, as insignificant genetic differentiation and minimal morphological differentiation exist between it and greater sandhill crane.
+Some authorities no longer recognize Canadian sandhill crane as a distinct subspecies, as insignificant genetic differentiation and minimal morphological differentiation exist between the greater sandhill crane and it.
 The others can be somewhat more reliably distinguished in hand by measurements and plumage details, apart from the size differences already mentioned.
 Unequivocal identification often requires location information, which is often impossible in migrating birds.